Navigation auf uzh.ch

 • Formalization of (explicit) human feedback types

-• Human-centered similarity
+• Human-centered data labeling

 Further Reading